 - The Libra Association Council will prevent related entities from presenting themselves as two distinct Founding Members in order to avoid the circumvention of the above measure.

 - As the Libra ecosystem grows, membership in the council will gradually transition to reflect the relative share of Libra held in custody by, or delegated to, a validator node.

 - New members will be added to the council — representing the parties who hold Libra in custody and operate validator nodes — upon the achievement of certain network growth milestones, including the adoption by the council of a technical plan for becoming permissionless.

 - This cap is designed to prevent concentration of voting power in the hands of one party.
-It does not limit the financial return received from the Libra Investment Tokens, which is proportional to the size of the investment.

 - They meet the other eligibility criteria for a participating SIP or research institution (set here);